Skip to main content

 Answers

-My grandkids and I have more questions than answers.
+Our grandkids have more questions than we have answers.
 That’s OK in our family.
 Not every question has a certain answer.
 When I attended high school, my science teachers taught the answer to the question, “What is an atom made of?” was neutrons, electrons, and protons.
+They were certain.
 Today, we know that these subatomic particles consist of even smaller particles.

 The age of the earth, science, wonder, questions, things we don’t understand, these aren’t things that are meant to push us away from faith.
 All those are meant to draw us to Jesus.
 Science does not work contrary to faith in Jesus.
-Rather science should expand it.
+Instead, science should expand faith.
 Questions, wonder, and mystery make good companions for a Christian.
 Certainty eliminates the need for trust in God.

 Rational Thinking